Velma “Sue” Westbrook, D.N.S., MA, RN

 - Increase recognition and visibility of the college for meeting regional workforce needs and for providing cultural enrichment and service to the community.

 - Enhance sense of College community, pride in the University and service to the community.

 Approval and Accreditation

-The Department of Allied Health Sciences and its associated programs are nationally accredited and certified by the Commission on Accreditation of Athletic Training Education and the Accreditation Council for Education in Nutrition and Dietetics.
+The Department of Allied Health Sciences, Dietetics program is nationally accredited and certified by the Accreditation Council for Education in Nutrition and Dietetics.

 COLLEGE OF NURSING AND ALLIED HEALTH DEGREES AND PROGRAMS AT A GLANCE

 - Culinary Arts

 - Culinary Operations Concentration

 - Service Concentration

 - Professional Concentration